JOB ID: 23000093

 Milton Hershey School (MHS) is currently seeking a full-time Psychotherapist to provide direct and indirect psychological services to assigned students between PreK through 12th grade.
 This position has the responsibility to provide individual clinical services with an average caseload of 25-30 students.
 This requires the development of organized treatment plans, decision-making regarding students’ safety and mental health needs (level of required therapeutic intervention and completion of clinical notes and summaries of psychotherapy) and consultation.

-- PA Licensed Professional Counselor, Social Worker or Licensed Clinical Social Worker required.
+- PA Licensed Professional Counselor or Licensed Clinical Social Worker required.

 - Minimum of 3 years’ experience required.

 - Clinical training in child and adolescent psychopathology.

 - Clinical training in consultation, diagnostic and treatment expertise.

 - Experience with child abuse training in interviewing, investigations, and treatment.